 - CDN support.

-The Critical Rendering Path Optimization is a process of improvement and measurement that requires a clear understanding of every task the browser performs to convert code into pixels and so to render a page on the screen.
+The Critical Rendering Path Optimization is a process of improvement and measurement that requires a clear understanding of every task the browser performs to convert code into pixels and render a page on the screen.
 You can learn more about Critical Rendering Path in Google’s optimization guide.

 Here on Kinsta Blog, we try to cover any aspect of performance optimization.
 Here is a list of further readings:

 How long does it take you to optimize the Critical Rendering Path of your websites?
-And which aspects of the optimization process are the thoughest for you to master?
+And which aspects of the optimization process are the toughest for you to master?
 Let us know in the comments below.